Hlohovec (Břeclav District)

 Hlohovec (Bischofswarth) is a municipality and village in Břeclav District in the South Moravian Region of the Czech Republic.
 It has about 1,300 inhabitants.
 Hlohovec is located within the Lednice–Valtice Cultural Landscape, a UNESCO World Heritage Site.

 History

 The first written mention of Hlohovec is from 1414, however it was probably founded already in the 13th century.
-The Hraniční Castle was built in 1826.
+The manor house called Hraniční zámeček was built in 1826.